Augsburg-Land

 Augsburg-Land is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 253.
-It is located in southwestern Bavaria, comprising the Landkreis Augsburg district and most of the Aichach-Friedberg district.
+Under the current constituency numbering system, it is designated as constituency 252.
+It is located in southwestern Bavaria, comprising most of the Landkreis Augsburg and Aichach-Friedberg districts.

 Augsburg-Land was created for the inaugural 1949 federal election.
 Since 2013, it has been represented by Hansjörg Durz of the Christian Social Union (CSU).

 Geography

 Augsburg-Land is located in southwestern Bavaria.
-As of the 2021 federal election, it comprises the entirety of the Landkreis Augsburg district excluding the municipalities of Altenmünster and Königsbrunn, and the entirety of the Aichach-Friedberg district excluding the municipality of Inchenhofen and the Verwaltungsgemeinschaften of Aindling, Kühbach, and Pöttmes.
+As of the 2025 federal election, it comprises most of the Landkreis Augsburg district excluding the municipalities of Fischach, Graben, and Schwabmünchen and the Verwaltungsgemeinschaften of Großaitingen, Langerringen, Lechfeld, and Stauden; as well as the municipalities of Affing, Aichach, Friedberg, Hollenbach, Kissing, Merching, Rehling, and Ried and the Verwaltungsgemeinschaften of Dasing and Mering from the Aichach-Friedberg district.

 History

 Augsburg-Land was created in 1949.
 In the 1949 election, it was Bavaria constituency 42 in the numbering system.
 In the 1953 through 1961 elections, it was number 237.
 In the 1965 through 1998 elections, it was number 239.
 In the 2002 and 2005 elections, it was number 254.
 Since the 2009 election, it has been number 253.

 Originally, the constituency comprised the districts of Landkreis Augsburg, Friedberg, Krumbach, and Wertingen.
 In the 1965 through 1972 elections, it lost the Krumbach district while gaining the Schwabmünchen district.
 In the 1976 through 1994 elections, it comprised the districts of Landkreis Augsburg and Aichach-Friedberg.
 In the 1998 election, it lost the municipality of Königsbrunn from Landkreis Augsburg as well as the municipality of Inchenhofen and the Verwaltungsgemeinschaften of Kühbach and Pöttmes from the Aichach-Friedberg district.
 In the 2005 election, it further lost the Verwaltungsgemeinschaft of Aindling.
 In the 2021 election, it lost the municipality of Altenmünster from Landkreis Augsburg.
+Ahead of the 2025 election, the constituency was reconfigured to its current boundaries.